jonas-grgt/jonasg.io/content/posts/unit-test-ambiguity/index.md

 On the Misconceptions Surrounding the Unit in Unit Testing
 <!--more-->
 ---
+## TL;DR

+The unit you want to test is not a class nor a method but a behavior.

+---

 In the first part of this series, I stress the importance of prioritizing a well-designed and overall reliable test suite over strict adherence to the TDD mantra.
 However, defining what constitutes a well-designed and reliable test suite raises the question of